-One of the best adventures you can have in New Zealand – Doing a 2-day trip camping and kayaking in Doubtful Sound!
+One of the best adventures you can have in the South Island of New Zealand – Doing a 2-day trip camping and kayaking in Doubtful Sound!

 If you’re the kind of person that loves being in the outdoors, exploring epic scenery and seeking out cool adventures, New Zealand is as close as you can get to paradise.

-During our 5 weeks hanging out on the South Island we kept on having one awesome experience after another.
-Friends had told us 5 weeks was plenty of time to do both islands, but we were already stressing about missing activities just on the South!
+During our 5 weeks hanging out on the South Island of New Zealand, we kept on having one awesome experience after another.
+Friends had told us 5 weeks was plenty of time to do both islands, but we were already stressing about missing activities just on the South Island!

 After an incredible 5-day hiking and kayaking trip in Abel Tasman National Park we knew we wanted to have at least one more paddle journey before we headed back to Australia, so we started researching where would be the best place to do it.